 Stay Positive is a worthy sequel to Boys and Girls in America.
 Lyrically it has Craig Finn’s usual themes, but it’s less dense than before, and it also feels like a love letter to rock music; they’re referencing The Clash and Hüsker Dü in the opening ‘Constructive Summer’, while Led Zeppelin are referenced on ‘Joke About Jamaica’.

-Musically, The Hold Stead are exploring similar territory to Boys and Girls – again there’s a big piano ballad at track 5, this time with an epic guitar solo (‘Lord I’m Discouraged’), and again there’s a great song at the end with the propulsive ‘Slapped Actress’.
-The weaker tracks are the most sonically adventurous – ‘One For The Cutters’ rides Nicolay’s harpsichord, while ‘Navy Sheets’ is built around a synth riff, but neither is particularly interesting beyond the lyrics.
-The bonus tracks are also strong, if a little generic, especially ‘Two Handed Handshake’ is also noteworthy.
+Musically, The Hold Stead are exploring similar territory to Boys and Girls in America – again there’s a big piano ballad at track 5, this time with an epic guitar solo (‘Lord I’m Discouraged’), and again there’s a great song at the end with the propulsive ‘Slapped Actress’.
+The weaker tracks are the most sonically adventurous – ‘One For The Cutters’ rides Franz Nicolay’s harpsichord, while ‘Navy Sheets’ is built around a synth riff, but neither is particularly interesting beyond the lyrics.
+The bonus track ‘Two Handed Handshake’ is also noteworthy.

 The Hold Steady have lost even more of their edge on Stay Positive, but the material here is mostly great.
 It’s a weak nine, but I love it too much to give it a lower rating.